 A distribution network operator is a company that distributes natural gas at a lower pressure to final customers connected to its grid, including households and small and medium-sized enterprises.
 There are 12 distribution network operators in Belgium connected to the Fluxys Belgium grid through some 70 aggregated receiving stations.

 A final customer is the ultimate consumer of the gas and a local producer can inject gas into the network.
 Final customers and local producers can be directly connected to the Fluxys Belgium grid or connected to a distribution network.
-There are about 232 companies directly connected to Fluxys Belgium’ natural gas transmission grid, referred to as ‘end users’.
-They include industrial companies, cogeneration plants, power stations and local gas producing plants Terms and conditions ruling such physical connections are contractually set forth in the Connection Agreement.
+There are about 232 companies directly connected to Fluxys Belgium’ natural gas transmission grid, referred to as ‘end users’ and ‘local producers’.
+They include industrial companies, cogeneration plants, power stations and local gas producing plants.
+Terms and conditions ruling such physical connections are contractually set forth in the Connection Agreements.
 On the other hand households, small to medium-sized enterprises and production sites connected to a distribution network have no direct contractual relationship with Fluxys Belgium.

 A trader is a party transferring title of gas within the Fluxys Belgium grid thanks to ZTP trading services.